You must have an environmental permit if you operate a regulated facility in England or Wales.

 Applications must be made on the form provided by us or online and must include specified information which will vary depending on the operation.

-If further information is required the applicant will be notified by us and they must provide this information or the application will be deemed to be withdrawn.
+If further information is required the applicant will be notified by us and must include specified information which will vary depending on the operation.
+They will need to provide this information or the application will be deemed to be withdrawn.